microsoft/aici/controllers/pyctrl/README.md

 Either way, you will see the console output of the program.

+By default, if you don't pass `--ctrl` to `aici.sh` but do pass a `.py` file, it will download and use `gh:microsoft/aici/pyctrl`, which is the [latest release](https://github.com/microsoft/aici/releases/latest) of PyCtrl.

 The Python interpreter does not include the full Python standard library, however [parts are bundled](./Lib).
 In addition to regular Python modules, the `pyaici.server` module is also [bundled](../../py/pyaici/server.py).